mportesdev/mportesdev.github.io/_posts/2021-08-16-lbyl-vs-eafp-timing-comparison.md

 ```

 We can see that the `try-except` approach is indeed faster, but the difference
-is not drastic.
+is not significant.

-## Comparison with a long list
+## Processing a long list

+Scenario:
+- list length: 50,000 items
+- number of repetitions: 1

 The [`codetiming`][codetiming] third-party library will be used to perform the
 operation once without repetition and measure the execution time.

-- list length: 50,000
-- number of repetitions: 1

 ```python
 from codetiming import Timer